PriorVAE: Encoding spatial priors with VAEs for small-area estimation: Methods

 \subsection{Models of areal data}

 A widely adopted group of approaches relies on the neighbourhood/adjacency structure and defines $\Sigma$ based on the connectivity of the adjacency graph.
 Such methods leverage the tendency for adjacent areas to share similar characteristics.
 Conditional Auto-Regressive (CAR) and Intrinsic Conditional Auto-Regressive (ICAR) models were first proposed by \citet{besag1974spatial} and later extended to the Besag-York-Mollié (BYM) model \citep{besag1991bayesian}.
+The general form of the spatial prior for this group of models is

+where the precision matrix $Q$ defines which specific model is used.
 Under the CAR model, random effect $f_\text{CAR}=\phi$ is defined by the prior $\phi \sim \mathcal{N}(0, \tau^{-1}R^{-})$.
 Here by $Q^{-}=\tau^{-1}R^{-}$ we denote generalised inverse \citep{james1978generalised} of the precision matrix $Q$.
-The precision matrix is calculated as $Q = \tau D(I - \alpha A)$.
-Here $A$ is the adjacency matrix, and $D$ is a diagonal matrix, with elements $d_{ii}$ given by the total number of neighbours of area $A_i$.
+The precision matrix is calculated as $Q = \tau (D - \alpha A)$.
+Here $A$ is the adjacency matrix, and $D$ is a diagonal matrix, with elements $d_{ii}$ given by the total number of neighbours of area $B_i$.
 The parameter $\tau$ is the marginal precision, and the parameter $\alpha$ controls the amount of spatial dependence.
 For instance, $\alpha=0$ implies complete independence and i.i.d. random effects.
 Condition $|\alpha|<1$ ensures that the joint distribution of $\phi$ is proper \citep{gelfand2003proper}.
 It is not uncommon, however, to use $\alpha=1$ leading to the degenerate precision matrix (hence, the $Q^{-}$ notation) and the ICAR model.
 In practice, ICAR models are supplied with additional constraints, such as $\sum_{i=1}^n \phi \approx 0$ to enable inference.
 The BYM model includes both an i.i.d. random effect component $\phi_1 \sim \mathcal{N}(0, \tau_1^{-1}I)$ to account for non-spatial heterogeneity and an ICAR component $\phi_2 \sim \mathcal{N}(0, Q_2^- )$, $Q_2 = \tau_2R_2$, for spatial auto-correlation.
 Hence, the total random effect can be calculated as $f_\text{BYM} = \phi_1 + \phi_2.$ Some reparameterisations of BYM have been recently proposed in the literature \citep{riebler2016intuitive} to improve the interpretability of the inference.
 The advantage of the set of models presented above is that they take neighbourhood structure into account.
 However, neither the shapes (irregularity) or the sizes of areas are captured.

 Another natural way to model areal data, especially gridded surfaces with small area sizes, is modelling covariance between areas as an approximately spatially continuous process, for example based on the pairwise distances between the centroids.
 Typical kernels for distance-based covariance matrices include squared exponential, exponential, periodic or Mat\'{e}rn.